Scientists in the field (Houghton Mifflin)

 On remote Codfish Island off the southern coast of New Zealand live the last 91 kakapo parrots on earth.
 Originally this bird numbered in the millions before humans brought predators to the islands.
 Now on the isolated island refuge, a team of scientists is trying to restore the kakapo population.

-27. Project Seahorse
+Star rating for Project Seahorse

 Average Rating: